mojotech/capybara-ui/README.md

 # Lists
 A list is a collection of Dill ListItem objects, and is a good way to map a simple list format with a Dill element.
+(For more complicated lists, consider the [table](#tables) element.)

 ## List Declaration